Voice Changer Circuit: Building a Voice Modulator Circuit

 • Further, information as a speech signal goes to the D/A converter from the register, where it transforms back to its original analog form.
 You can then extract the signal on pin 12 – AUDIO output.

-• Finally, the speech signal in its analog form passes through the C3 R8- network then reaches LM386 (IC2) amplifier.
+• Finally, the speech signal in its analog form passes through the C3 R8- network and then reaches the LM386 (IC2) amplifier.
 Consequently, the amplifier guides the SPK1 speaker and enables its audibility.

 PCB production workbench)